marom/Starship/README.md

 # Starship

-customizable prompt for any shell!
+Customizable prompt for any shell!

 Prerequisites
 A Nerd Font (opens new window)installed and enabled in your terminal